juanpc2018/Asus-XG-C100F-SFP-Network-Adapter/README.md

 it gets tricky to expand modern boards. </br>

 The board Z790, x670 or B650: </br>
-must have additional dual x4/x4 slots, one dedicated only for the TB4/USB4 card. </br>
+msome boards have dual x4/x4 slots, one dedicated only for the TB4/USB4 card. </br>
-some high-end boards allow dual x8/x8 instead of the main PCIe.v5.x16 </br>
+some high-end boards allow dual x8/x8.v5 instead of the main PCIe.v5.x16 </br>
 but the main PCIe.v5.x16 is also "shared" with the M.2 PCIe.v5.x4 </br>

 when sharing lanes, "bifurcation" and you change the M.2 card from v5 to v4 UEFI goes crazy, </br>